A healthy drive appears to have many bad sectors during imaging

 To make sure TaskForce boots correctly, reset TaskForce:

-Internet Explorer renames TaskForce's .AFM firmware file into a ZIP file.
+Internet Explorer renames TaskForce's .AFM2 firmware file into a ZIP file.

-Internet Explorer identifies an AFM file as a ZIP file and automatically renames it to ZIP.
+Internet Explorer identifies an AFM2 file as a ZIP file and automatically renames it to ZIP.
 Read this article about the reason Explorer does this.
 This issue only occurs in the Internet Explorer.

 We suggest using other popular browsers, such as Chrome or Firefox.